hringbauer/punic_aDNA/README.md

 ancestry with few genetic links to their eastern Phoenician cultural forebears**.

 # Key contacts and contributors
-Harald Ringbauer, Ayelet Salman-Minkov, Ilan Gronau
+Harald Ringbauer, Ayelet Salman-Minkov, Tomer Peled, Ilan Gronau

 Please feel free to email any of us if you have questions about our code.